 Skunk Cabbage section: Moderate 5-mile hike with some switchbacks.
 Trailheads located off Highway 101 at milepost 122.69 or drive along Davison Road to Gold Bluffs Beach entrance station.
 From Highway 101, thick Sitka spruce forest with some old growth opens up into dense streamside vegetation.
 Check out the skunk cabbage bogs and scads of ferns!
 Walk beside the Pacific with haunting clifftop alder stands.
 Look for the old Union Gold Bluff mine site.

-Overall, Coastal Trail is the 80th most popular walking & backpacking of all 88 hiking in California.
+Overall, Coastal Trail is the 80th most popular hiking trail of all 88 hikes in California.